10 Places To Get The Best Coffee In Sydney 2024 Guide

 The small cafe exclusively focused on coffee and take-away breakfast options, has a couple of tables and chairs where you can dine in if you prefer to.
 I recommend to grab a takeaway coffee and a delicious bagel, then sit in the Chippendale Green and enjoy the sun.

 Head over to White Rabbit Gallery afterwards, which is a free awesome gallery, showcasing the personal collection of Judith Nielsen.
 Check out our favourite 18 Art Galleries in Sydney here for more information.

 10. Henry Lee’s

 The entire cafe is outside in the courtyard, with ample sunshine, enough shade and comfortable seating.
-It’s also one of the most popular places to eat breakfast in Sydney, so if you want to get a seat you should get in there early.
+It’s also one of the most popular places to eat breakfast, so if you want to get a seat you should get in there early.
 The food is good too!
 I tried the Benny Munro consisting of pork belly, poached eggs on topped on croquettes with hollandaise and purple slaw, and it was delicious and hearty!

 They also serve coffee from the Little Marionette beans.
-These roasters in Sydney are located in Rozelle, and supply beans roasted in a refurbished probat roaster from the 1930s.
+These roasters are located in Rozelle, and supply beans roasted in a refurbished probat roaster from the 1930s.
 This makes it give a more smooth and full bodied coffee.

-What an amazing list for the best coffee in Sydney!
 A big thanks to Tinju for taking the time to share his favourite hidden gems in Sydney.
 If you would like to share some of your favourite restaurants, places to visit or hidden gems in Australia like Tinju has, simply fill out our Write For Us form below!